-Prometheus is the standard for Kubernetes metrics.
-It works beautifully — until you need long-term storage, or multiple clusters, or high availability.
-Then you hit its limits.
+Prometheus is the default for Kubernetes metrics, and for good reason.
+It works beautifully right up until you need long-term storage, or a view across multiple clusters, or genuine high availability.
+Then you meet the wall.

 - Single node - No native clustering or HA

-- Local storage — Retention limited by disk size
+- Local storage - Retention is capped by disk size

-- Single cluster view — Can’t query across clusters
+- Single cluster view - You can’t query across clusters

-- No downsampling — Old data takes as much space as new
+- No downsampling - Old data eats as much space as new data

 flowchart TD